IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/Future_weeklyBrief.md

 ### DM-UY 1143 A Ideation and Prototyping
 ##### Spring 2021 • Katherine Bennett • Tues/Thurs 4:00PM-5:50PM • Remote

+#### Semester week 10 | Week 5: Storyboard

+0. To define the message back, explore what the issues are in your world.
+Concept Maps are ideal for this.
+The message back should be specific (NOT vague nor general i.e. - Love one another, Don't pollute) and link directly to your research and the precise developements of your world and be delivered to our present.
+Show evidence of your process (research, concept map)

+1. Storyboard (Draft) the narrative which delivers the message back.
+[Read Module 4](https://teaching.polishedsolid.com/ip/mod4/content/index.html#/?_k=sreswl) for examples of storyboards as well as different types

+2. Develop object (first drafts/iterations)

+3. Add 3-4 more diverse sources and ANNOTATE them to your annotated bibliograhy.
+See Module 4 for annotations.

+4. Refine timeline + personas, especially with consideration to the new research, issues, and message back.
+In the end, they need to be high-fidelity documents situating your world

 #### Semester week 9 | Week 4: The plot forms....